cirruslabs/cirrus-ci-docs/docs/support.md

 As a company grows, engineering team tend to accumulate knowledge operating and working with Cirrus CI, therefore there is less effort needed to support each new seat from our side.
 On the other hand, Cirrus CI allows to [bring your own infrastructure](guide/supported-computing-services.md) which increases complexity of the support.
-As a result we reflected the above challenges in a progressive pricing model based on a seat amount and a type of infrastructure used:
+As a result we reflected the above challenges in a bracketed pricing model based on a seat amount and a type of infrastructure used:

 | Seat Amount | Only [managed by us instance types](guide/writing-tasks.md#execution-environment) | [Bring your own infrastructure](guide/supported-computing-services.md) |